How Much of My Paycheck Should I Save?

 Not all savings belong in the same place.
 Where your money goes depends on what it's for:

 - Emergency fund (3–6 months of expenses): High-yield savings account.
 You need this accessible but separate from your daily checking so you're not tempted to dip into it.
 Aim for a HYSA paying 4%+ APY.
+The Emergency Fund Calculator helps you set the right target and see how fast you can get there.
+Our Emergency Fund Blueprint covers the complete strategy — personal targets, account types, automation, and a 12-month roadmap.
 Not sure which accounts you need?
 Here are the 3 accounts everyone should have open.

 - Short-term goals (1–3 years): Also a high-yield savings account or a CD.
 Think vacations, a car down payment, or a wedding fund.